There is an old story about the Buddha and an angry old man which goes something like this.

 subjects citizens.
 Continue reading “CleanIT opens doors”

-If you’ve taken the time to read the page describing what this blog is all about, you will have seen that I describe myself there as a free speech radical.
+If you’ve taken the time to read the page describing what this blog is all about, you will have seen that I describe myself as a free speech radical.
 I believe that free speech is absolutely necessary if a democracy is to function at all.
 I therefore believe that any form of censorship is objectionable, apart from self-censorship.
 Continue reading ““We must be free to insult each other””